Helpful Hints to Getting a Full Load of Classes

 - Click on "Additional Search Criteria" in the green box near the bottom.

-- Click the magnifying glass next to Course Attribute
+- Click the drop down arrow next to Course Attribute

 - Click one of the options (General Education Core, SJSU Studies or American Institutions)

-- If you want to find a specific requirement area, click the magnifying glass next to Course Attribute Value, and then click on the area you want to view.
+- If you want to find a specific requirement area, click the drop down arrow next to Course Attribute Value, and then click on the area you want to view.

 - Click Search.